endojs/Jessie/README.md

 may be linked with programs written in SES, and so may rely on SES's ocap rules to constrain these other programs.

 Thus, every correct Jessie program is also a correct TinySES and SES program, and works unmodified within a SES environment run on a normal JavaScript implementation.
-Correct Jessie programs will also run on a standalone implementation of Jessie in which it is linked only with other Jessie code.
+Correct Jessie programs will also run on a standalone implementation of Jessie (which still needs to obey SES's ocap rules) in which it is linked only with other Jessie code.

 **JSON** is a static, absorbed subset of all the languages above.
 JSON achieved universal adoption because